BeanZip/Discord-Bot-Dusk/README.md

 ## Summary

-This is a discord bot coded in C# using [Discord.Net](https://docs.discordnet.dev/index.html).
+This is a Discord bot coded in C# using [Discord.Net](https://docs.discordnet.dev/index.html).
 All it does is tracks the time for you and other miscellaneous stuff.

 If you're interested in helping, please submit a PR.